Harmonic analysis for pulsar timing arrays

-The top row of Figure~\ref{fig:SNRplot} shows the nine harmonic analyses plotted as a function of $T_{\rm obs}$, while the bottom row shows these same nine analyses plotted as a function of $N_p$.
-The scaling of $A_{\text{gw}}$ with both $T_{\rm obs}$ and $N_p$ roughly matches the scaling found in Ref.~\cite{vanHaasteren:2008yh} once we rescale the SNR by a factor of $1/2$ to account for the fact that we are considering $A_{\rm gw}^2$, whereas Ref.~\cite{vanHaasteren:2008yh} considers $A_{\rm gw}$.
+The top row of Fig.~\ref{fig:SNRplot} shows the nine harmonic analyses plotted as a function of $T_{\rm obs}$, while the bottom row shows these same nine analyses plotted as a function of $N_p$.
+We include in Fig.~\ref{fig:SNRplot} the linear scaling relationship between a change in $\rho_x$ versus a change in $T_{\rm obs}$ (top row) or a change in $N_p$ (bottom row), which we obtain by linear regression.
+The scaling of $A_{\text{gw}}$ with both $T_{\rm obs}$ and $N_p$ roughly matches the scaling shown in Figs.~9 and~11, respectively, of Ref.~\cite{vanHaasteren:2008yh} once we rescale $\rho_{A_{\text{gw}}^2}$ by a factor of $1/2$ to account for the fact that we are considering $A_{\rm gw}^2$, whereas Ref.~\cite{vanHaasteren:2008yh} considers $A_{\rm gw}$.
 The difference is largest for the scaling with $T_{\rm obs}$.
-This difference may be due to the fact our PTA properties differ and that we perform a full MCMC, whereas Ref.~\cite{vanHaasteren:2008yh} fixes all other parameters to their maximum likelihood value.
+This difference may be due to the fact our PTA properties differ and that we perform a full MCMC, whereas Ref.~\cite{vanHaasteren:2008yh} fixes all other parameters to their maximum-likelihood value.

-Increasing $T_{{\rm obs}}$ has a larger affect on the SNR than increasing $N_{p}$.
-This effect occurs, because increasing $T_{\rm obs}$ increases the number of low frequency harmonics where the strength of the SGWB signal in the autocorrelations dominates the white noise~\cite{Siemens:2013zla, Romano:2020sxq}.
-For our Bayesian analysis approach, we model a finite number of harmonics of $f_{L}=1/T_{{\rm obs}}$, as discussed in Section~\ref{sec:analysis-harmonic}.
+Increasing $T_{{\rm obs}}$ has a larger affect on $\rho_x$ than increasing $N_{p}$.
+This effect occurs, because increasing $T_{\rm obs}$ increases the number of low-frequency harmonics where the strength of the SGWB signal in the autocorrelations dominates the white noise~\cite{Siemens:2013zla, Romano:2020sxq}.
+For our Bayesian analysis approach, we model a finite number of harmonics of $f_{L}=1/T_{{\rm obs}}$, as discussed in Sec.~\ref{sec:analysis-harmonic}.
 By using the average value of our injected white noise, we find for $T_{{\rm obs}}=10$~years only the first few harmonics of $f_L$ are in the regime where the SGWB signal is dominant, while for $T_{{\rm obs}}=30$~years the first ten frequency harmonics are in this regime.
-So increasing $T_{{\rm obs}}$ provides more frequency bins where the strength of the SGWB signal dominates the white noise in the autocorrelations, thereby reducing the spread of the SGWB amplitude distribution and increasing the SNR.
+So increasing $T_{{\rm obs}}$ provides more frequency bins where the strength of the SGWB signal dominates the white noise in the autocorrelations, thereby reducing the spread of the SGWB amplitude distribution and increasing $\rho_{A_{\text{gw}}^2}$.